answersco/answersco.github.io/_pages/communism.md

 An economic system in which the state controls the means of production.
 Established by Karl Marx and Frederick Engels; Communist Manifesto

+System in which the government owns and operates all productive resources and determines all significant economic choices